grippy/automate/README.md

 - A `workspace` (a collection of local Automate members).

 - Or `package` metadata, along with dependencies and where to install additional Automate packages from.
 Packages describe either provider commands (input and output data types) or recipes.

+More details and documentation to come about packages.

 # Automate CLI